Bridging Business and Culture Through Public Art

-Over recent years, Toronto’s rapid expansion brought with it new condos and developments, and, along with it, a new class of public art that’s meant to relieve the eyesore of messy construction sites.
+Over recent years, Toronto’s rapid expansion brought with it new condos and developments, and, along with it, a new class of graphics for hoarding including public art that’s meant to relieve the eyesore of messy construction sites.

 With the introduction of a new Toronto bylaw, public art started to make its way on the fencing around construction sites, also known as construction hoarding.
 Typically, hoarding has two main roles.
 Firstly, to ensure site security and, secondly, to advertise the undergoing project in order to increase sales and awareness.

 How Rethinking Construction Graphics for Hoarding Will Beautify Toronto’s Streetscape

 By stating that 50% of construction hoarding needs to be used for community art if it is on part of the public right of way, the bylaw changed the way construction hoarding is used, turning it into a canvas for public art.
 In addition to benefiting the community, covering more than half of the hoarding with art comes with incentives for developers as well, by reducing hoarding permit fees.